oonisim/hadoop-Installation/README.md

 #### TARGET_INVENTORY
 Update TARGET_INVENTORY with the inventory name with the Ansible inventory name.

-### Configuration parameters
+### Configuration parameter files

-Parameters for an environment are all isolated in group_vars of the environment inventory.
-Go through the group_vars files to set values.
+Parameters for a TARGET_INVENTORY is isolated in group_vars for the inventory.
 ```
 .
 ├── conf    <----- CONF_DIR environment variable